thomaglads/silent-chat/README.md

 A simple 1-to-1 local chat application built in Python using a **custom binary protocol** over TCP sockets.

+A mini internet chat system built from scratch using Python.
+This project demonstrates how machines communicate at a low level using custom binary protocols over raw TCP sockets.
+It features a simple packet structure, concurrency with threading for simultaneous send/receive, and clean connection handling.
+You’ll gain hands-on experience with raw byte communication, protocol design, socket programming, and basic multithreading  foundational concepts in computer networking and software engineering.
 ---

 ## Features